tivrfoa/tivrfoa.github.io/_posts/2023-09-27-Java-vs-Rust-backend.md

 The app itself is simple, just 4 endpoints, but the amount of possible configurations is big!

-And as the workhorse for this benchmark was actually PostgreSQL, if there's a language winner here it is C! =D
+And as the workhorse for this benchmark was actually PostgreSQL, if there's a language winner here, it is C! =D

 ![PostgreSQL](/assets/images/postgres-C.png)